 I’ve talked about school, but you’ll have weak ties from many different parts of your life, for example college, university or a Saturday job.
 Who are those friends who you’ve lost touch with and what are they up to now?
 I encourage you to get in touch and find out.
 You just might be able to help them too.

 If you’d like to build your networks and get better results you might also like the Lucidity Network – an online and offline learning and support network.
 Already we have members from a mix of sectors from around the world.
 I don’t think any of your classmates have joined yet though.
-Check out this link for more about the Lucidity Network and how to take advantage of the early bird offer.
+Check out this link for more about the Lucidity Network and to join our waiting list.